xizon/Uix-Page-Builder/README.md

 * Customizable core style sheets.

-= Advanced Customization (Optional) =
+### Advanced Customization ( For Theme Developer )

 Plugin allow handles builder controls of backend template usage so that we can use our own templates instead of the plugin.
-If you want to custom your builder controls of backend for your theme, then just copy them from the directory `/wp-content/plugins/uix-page-builder/uix-page-builder-sections/` to your theme directory `/wp-content/themes/{your-theme}/`.
+If you want to custom your builder controls of backend for your theme, then just copy them from the directory `/wp-content/plugins/uix-page-builder/uix-page-builder-custom/` to your theme directory `/wp-content/themes/{your-theme}/`.

-### Updates

 ##### = 1.0.0 =